bwya77/Master-User-Creator/README.md

 ### Copy Attributes
 <img src="http://thelazyadministrator.com/wp-content/uploads/2018/07/CopyAttributes.png" width="200">

-When you go to create an Office 365 user, you have the option of copying the attributes you just entered for your Office 365 user.
+When you go to create an Office 365 user, you have the option of copying the attributes you just entered for your Active Directory user.
 This is extremely beneficial in environments that do not have ADSync set up.
 Instead of entering everything twice, you can just click a button and everything will copy over.

 ___
 ## Prerequisites